UkoZJ/ma_dashboard/README.md

 ### Data

 `Data` folder is available on the Google Drive of `mosquitoalert2share@gmail.com` with link `https://drive.google.com/drive/u/1/folders/16kg55tSuqSrNxNaSMeYjeSIllB7M0IMK` and path 'My Drive > Private > ma_dashboard > `data.zip`.

+### Relevant Notebooks

+## Mosquito Suitability

+Worldwide mosquito suitability metrics are computed in the `mosquito_suitability.py` notebook.
+MA report density and mosquito suitability are joined in a composed index in order to assess the most relevant cell-region to sample from by CS reporting.
+Moreover, re-gridding on discrete global grids is investigated.
+The project is its early prototyping stage and further development is needed for production.

+## Understanding Participation Patterns: Classifying MA-User Behavior

+The `ppa.py` notebook is related to PhD chapter and paper of Ayat Abourashed.

+## Gravity Model input datasets

+The `io_gravity_model.py` notebook provides input data for a gravity model developed at UAB by Dr. Daniel Campos Moreno.